BUTT ERFLIES

 Parnassius tianschanicus Oberthür, 1879

-The wingspan is 75–85 mm.
+Wingspan 75–85 mm.

 Distribution: Gissar, Pamir-Alai, Tien Shan, Northeast Afghanistan, Northern Pakistan, Western China.
-In Kazakhstan: Kyrgyz Ridge., Zailiyskiy and Kungey Alatau, Ridge.
+In Kazakhstan: Kyrgyz Ridge, Zailiyskiy and Kungey Alatau Ridge.
 Ketmen, Terskey Alatau.

-Etymology: The toponymic name is "Tyanshansk".
+Etymology: Its toponymic name is "Tyanshansk".

 Mating at the Large keeled Apollo